Congressional District # 18

 Site ResponsibilityThis site is being addressed through federal, state and potentially responsible party (PRP) actions.

-Cleanup ProgressA Record of Decision (ROD) was issued on September 30, 1991 that specified the remedy for the site.
+Cleanup ProgressA Record of Decision (ROD) was issued on September 30, 1991, that specified the remedy for the site.
 The remedy included: construction of a 24-inch clay landfill cap; installation of subsurface structural supports for the mine voids; collection and treatment of contaminated leachate and groundwater; fencing; and institutional controls to reduce exposure to site contaminants.
 After the cleanup was designed, an Explanation of Significant Differences (ESD) was issued that deleted the requirements for on-site water treatment and structural support for the mine voids.
-Initial negotiations with potentially responsible parties (PRPs) to design and construct the remedy ended unsuccessfully in 1992.
+Initial negotiations with the PRPs to design and construct the remedy ended unsuccessfully in 1992.
 After EPA completed the design, negotiations were reestablished for construction of the remedy.
 These negotiations concluded successfully with a Consent Decree (CD) between EPA and some of the PRPs.
 The CD was entered in 1997 and required the eight PRPs to construct the remedy.
-Another CD, with one previously non-settling PRP for $6,000,000 in past costs, was signed by this PRP and EPA in December 1997 and entered in April 1998.
-Another CD, in which 11 settling defendants reached a final settlement, was entered in March 1999.
+Another CD, with one previously non-settling PRP for $6,000,000 in past costs, was entered in 1998.
+A third CD, in which 11 settling defendants reached a final settlement, was entered in 1999.

 ContactsRemedial Project Manager, U.S. EPA